cduruk/cduruk.github.com/_posts/2013-03-02-coffeescript-and-brave-new-world.md

 });
 {% endhighlight %}

 Aside from the fact that I am personally not a fan of using `arguments` in JavaScript for any real purpose (and CoffeeScript encourages that by making it a reserved word), it's not clear to me how this CoffeeScript syntax will evolve with the propsed [rest arguments in Harmony](http://wiki.ecmascript.org/doku.php?id=harmony:rest_parameters).
+While I suspect the solution might be simply allowing that syntax in CoffeeScript also, the greater issue of developers remembering two very similar syntaxes with very dissimilar effects still remain.

 {% highlight javascript %}
 //proposed javascript syntax